Gillian asked for our help after being denied a refund for a misleading phone purchase on an online auction website.

 What we said

-We don’t cover complaints about the sellers of goods in this kind of situation.
-But, we do cover complaints about e-money businesses.
+Though we don’t handle complaints about sellers on online auction sites, we do manage complaints about e-money businesses.

-We looked at the terms and conditions of Gillian’s e-money account.
+We started by looking at the terms and conditions of Gillian’s e-money account.
 These said she was entitled to a refund from the e-money business in certain circumstances, including where goods differed significantly from the seller’s description of them.

 We checked the description of the phone that had appeared on the auction website.
-We felt this clearly indicated the phone was made by the well-known brand.
+We thought it clearly suggested that the phone was made by the well-known brand.
 The brand was not only mentioned in the heading but was also referred to several times in the description.

-We accepted the asking price was unusually low – and might therefore have aroused suspicion.
+We accepted that the price was unusually low and might have aroused suspicion.
 But we thought the description would have led any reasonable person to believe they were buying a phone made by the well-known brand.